Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 Field-level: Control which columns are visible (price, volume, bid/ask spreads, etc.)

-Audit Trails for Compliance
+Comprehensive Audit Trails

-Every query generates detailed audit logs:
+Every query generates detailed audit logs capturing:

 - Who accessed which datasets